eye-division/duncanross/_gallery/gallery2.md

 ---
 title: New Work
 description_markdown: >-
-  Some pieces from this year's Ceramic Art London selection as shown on
-  \#VirtualCAL.
+  I am currently uploading some of the new pieces I&nbsp; have available.
+So please check back on this page for updates

-  Please open thumbnails for expanded view and details.
+  Open thumbnails for expanded view and details.

   &nbsp;If you would like further information please see the [Contact](/contact)